At Merriam Park Acupuncture, we:

 Andrea Osvold, Acupuncturist

-She has experience treating patients in a variety of clinical settings including in-patient hospital, community style, functional medicine and integrative health.
+She has experience treating patients in a variety of clinical settings including in-patient hospital, community style, and integrative health.
 Andrea uses a combination of acupuncture, cupping, electrostimulation and diet/lifestyle recommendations to structure a unique treatment plan for each one of her patients.
 She believes in supporting the body’s natural ability to heal with minimally invasive treatments and lifestyle changes.

 Qualifications